Why collective behaviours self-organise to criticality: A primer on information-theoretic and thermodynamic utility measures: Simulation of Ising model

 \section{Simulation of Ising model}

-The following settings have been applied to the simulations: \begin{itemize} \item Lattice: a torus-shape lattice of size 50$\times$50; \item Coupling strength $J$: values taken from range (0,2) with increments $\delta J$ = 0.02; \item Number of simulations: 20 simulations with different random seeds are run for each value of $J$; \item Number of time steps: for each simulation, 20 million steps are simulated; \item Number of samples (for predictive information, empowerment and variational free energy): in each simulation, the last 200k steps are sampled to compute the corresponding information-theoretic quantities.
-The quantities are then averaged over 20 simulations; \item Number of samples (for thermodynamic efficiency): in each simulation, configuration distributions are sampled from the last 200k time steps with a sub-sampling interval of 2,500 time steps (1 sweep of the lattice).
-A total of 1,600 sample distributions (80 samples/simulation $\times$ 20 simulations) are collected for each $J$.
-The average distribution over these 1,600 samples is used for computing the corresponding Fisher information.
-Configuration entropy is computed using the last snapshot of lattice configuration at each simulation, and then averaged over 20 simulations; \item Inverse thermodynamic temperature $\beta$: chosen to be constant 1. \end{itemize}
+The following settings have been applied to the simulations: \begin{itemize} \item Lattice: a torus-shape lattice of size 50$\times$50; \item Coupling strength $J$: values taken from range (0,2) with increments $\delta J$ = 0.02; \item Number of simulations: 100 simulations are run for each value of $J$; \item Number of time steps: for each simulation, 20.2 million steps are simulated to ensure the system reaches equilibrium.
+The transient period (first 20 million steps) is excluded from the analysis; \item Number of samples (for predictive information, empowerment and variational free energy): in each simulation, the last 200k steps are sampled to compute the corresponding information-theoretic quantities.
+The quantities are then averaged over 100 simulations; \item Number of samples (for thermodynamic efficiency): in each simulation, configuration distributions are sampled from the last 200k time steps with a sub-sampling interval of 2,500 time steps (1 sweep of the lattice).
+A total of 8,000 sample distributions (80 samples/simulation $\times$ 100 simulations) are collected for each $J$.
+The average distribution over these 8,000 samples is used for computing the corresponding Fisher information.
+Configuration entropy is computed using the last snapshot of lattice configuration at each simulation, and then averaged over 100 simulations; \item Inverse thermodynamic temperature $\beta$: chosen to be constant 1. \end{itemize}

+The lattice is initialised in a fully ordered state.
+At high coupling strength (low temperatures), single spin-flip algorithms risk trapping the system in a local minimum.
+Ordered initialisation drives the system to global energy minima at high coupling strength (low temperatures), without affecting outcomes at low coupling strength (high temperature).
+Since only equilibrium states are analysed and transients are excluded, this method gives the same result as using random initialisation but significantly accelerates convergence (Figure \ref{fig:init}).

-The lattice is randomly initialised with equal probabilities of up and down spins.
-The spin-flip dynamics follows the Metropolis criterion \cite{bhanot_metropolis_1988, janke_coarsening_2019}: at each time step, a site was selected uniformly at random, and its spin flipped with the probability:
+We tested two different spin-flip dynamics -- Gluaber dynamics \cite{Glauber1963} and Metropolis \cite{bhanot_metropolis_1988, janke_coarsening_2019} dynamics -- to assess the impact of model choice on the results.
+At each time step, a site was selected uniformly at random, and its spin flipped with the probability: